01 of 03

 Grandstand tickets for next year's Rose Parade go on sale in January at Sharp Seating, and the best seats will go fast.
 If you want to park your RV near the parade route, you'd better get busy making reservations in January before they're all filled up, too.

 You may be able to get grandstand seats for the Rose Parade in Pasadena through November.
-Use this guide to find out how to get them.

 Rose Bowl Game football game tickets also go on sale January 1 for the following year.
 If you want to go, you'll need to be ready that day and no later.
-All the ins and out and strategies are in the Rose Bowl Game Guide
+All the ins and out and strategies are in the Rose Bowl game guide

 As soon as restaurants are announced for Los Angeles Restaurant Week, start choosing your them and making reservations.
 Use the guide to Los Angeles Restaurant Week to get oriented.